fbpx

 Guests line up for the Hangi dinner buffet.
 Photo credit: Marcie Cheung

-For dessert, they had the popular New Zealand dessert of pavlova with canned peaches and tropical fruit.
+They had the popular New Zealand dessert of pavlova with canned peaches and tropical fruit for dessert.
 They also offered a steamed cake with cream.

-Drinks were available at the bar for an additional cost.
+The bar offered drinks for an additional cost.
 They had wine, beer, sodas, and fruit punch.

-Our waitress was so nice and she brought my 3yo “ice blocks” aka popsicles and flavored marshmallows because he was melting down a bit from his ear infections.
-And then she brought extra ice blocks for my 6yo, which made his night!
+Our waitress was so nice.
+She brought my 3-year-old “ice blocks,” aka popsicles and flavored marshmallows because he was melting down a bit from his ear infections.
+Then she brought extra ice blocks for my 6-year-old, which made his night!

 Gift Shop at the Tamaki Maori Village